halituzan/income-and-expense/README.md

-## A Next.js project as clean as your heart. ❤
+## A Next.js project as Budget App

 ## Ready Installations